-Attorney Ryan A. O'Neill is a member of the State Bars of Connecticut and New York.
+Attorney Ryan A. O’Neill, a Partner of the Firm, is a member in good standing of the State Bars of Connecticut and New York.
 Since joining the firm in 2008, Ryan has taken the lead on some of the Firm's most complex and sensitive cases in all areas of the Firm's legal practice, including criminal defense, civil litigation, employment law and appeals.
-Ryan regularly appears before Connecticut, New York, and Federal trial courts and administrative agencies, where he successfully tries cases and argues critical legal motions.
+As Chairman of the Firm’s Trial, Major Felony & DWI Practice Groups, Ryan regularly appears before Connecticut, New York, and Federal trial courts and administrative agencies, where he successfully tries cases and argues critical legal motions.
 Ryan has also argued before the appellate courts of Connecticut, New York, and the United States Court of Appeals for the Second Circuit.

 Some of Ryan's standout work includes: